alaouimehdi1995/django-rest/README.md

 from django.http import JsonResponse from django.urls import path

-from django_rest.decorators import api_view
+from flash_rest.decorators import api_view
-from django_rest.http import status from django_rest.serializers import fields as fields, Serializer
+from flash_rest.http import status from flash_rest.serializers import fields as fields, Serializer

 # The serializer defines the output format of our endpoints